 XK X252 review – First impressions

-Being a RTF (ready to fly) quad, everything comes assembled and set-up.
+Being an RTF (ready to fly) quad, everything comes assembled and set-up.
 You just need to charge and load the flight battery.

 Holding it in my hand for the first time I was surprised by the weight of this small quad (175 mm x 175 mm).
 It is much heavier than a brushed drone.

-Unfortunately, the X252 Shuttle is entirely made from plastic, without adopting 3K carbon fiber arms like its predecessor (X251) so take it easy with the acrobatic flights movements.
+Unfortunately, the X252 Shuttle is entirely made from plastic, without adopting 3K carbon fiber arms like its predecessor (X251) so take it easy with the acrobatic flight movements.

-In terms of form it reminds me about the JJRC X1 but the design is completely different because it seems to imitate a race car.
+In terms of form, it reminds me of the JJRC X1 but the design is completely different because it seems to imitate a race car.

-In the front part there are two bright LED lights that are very helpful to determinate the orientation of the aircraft.
+In the front part, there are two bright LED lights that are very helpful to determine the orientation of the aircraft.
 Four additional LEDs will make your night flights very spectacular (blue LEDs under front arms and green&orange LEDs under the rear ones).